About UsFaculty and Staff

 Director of Dance

 Schmidt holds a Bachelor of Fine Arts degree in Ballet from Texas Christian University and a Master of Fine Arts in Dance from the University of Oklahoma.
-As director of dance, Schmidt leads and teaches in the dance division of MCA, as well as the dance minor program at Saint Mary’s University.
-Additionally, she serves as artistic director for MCA’s Dance Repertory Company.
+In 2017 she became an ABT (American Ballet Theatre) Certified teacher for Pre-Primary-Level 3.
+As director of dance, Schmidt leads and teaches in the dance division of MCA, as well as the dance minor program at Saint Mary's University.
+Additionally, she serves as artistic director for MCA's Dance Repertory Company.
 Schmidt has restaged and choreographed several full-length ballets for the company including: Cinderella, Paquita, The Nutcracker, Excerpts from Swan Lake, and the Kingdom of the Shades from La Bayadère.
-Schmidt received the State of Oklahoma’s Miguel Terekhov award for her original ballet, A Tender Age.
+Schmidt received the State of Oklahoma's Miguel Terekhov award for her original ballet, A Tender Age.
 Schmidt is a member of the American College Dance Festival Association and the National Dance Education Association.
 She has previously taught at Viterbo University, Winona State University, La Crosse Dance Centre, the University of Oklahoma, North Houston Ballet, and Backstage Dance Theatre.
 Her performing career includes work with Ballet Dallas, Houston Ballet, Ballet Austin, Milwaukee Ballet, and Oklahoma Festival Ballet.
 Contact Tammy at: Tschmidt@smumn.edu or 507-453-5502.

 Instructor - Dance